 I’m an urban and economic geographer that researches cities, technology, and uneven development.
-I’m currently an Assistant Professor in the Department of Geography and Environmental Systems at the University of Maryland, Baltimore County.
-I’m also the Graduate Program Director for the Professional Masters in GIS (Just Maps), Affiliate Faculty in the School of Public Policy and the Department of Economics, and a Faculty Fellow at the Hilltop Institute.
+I serve as Associate Professor in the Department of Geography and Environmental Systems at the University of Maryland, Baltimore County, where I’m also Affiliate Faculty in the School of Public Policy and the Department of Economics, and a Faculty Fellow at the Hilltop Institute.
+I currently chair the Urban Geography Specialty Group of the AAG and serve on the editorial boards of Urban Geography and Big Data & Society.

 Recent Publications